fengxia41103/myblog/content/dev/crawler.md

 Second, use a VPN.
 This is a good and common approach.
 We could use either an in-house server or a commercial one.
 But that's too, "boring", said one developer.
-So after a few tries, we ended up was something quite interesting, simple yet powerful.
+So after a few tries, we ended up with something quite interesting, simple yet powerful.

 <a href="/images/crawler.jpg" data-lightbox="crawler" data-title="Crawler architecture">
 <img class="center-block" src="/images/crawler.jpg"/>
 </a>

+Besides the old school "PlainUtility", we have introduced two upgrades &rarr; "TorUtility" and "SeleniumUtility".
+Both added a layer of indirection to the puzzle, but also a layer of protection.

 # TOR